Why choose us?

 Apply through the Open University path

-You can apply to the Master’s Degree Programme in Arts Management, Society and Creative Entrepreneurship by first completing a minimum of 20 credits of Arts Management studies at the Uniarts Helsinki Open University.
+You can apply to the Master’s Programme in Arts Management, Society and Creative Entrepreneurship by first completing a minimum of 20 credits of Arts Management studies at the Uniarts Helsinki Open University.

 A master’s degree in Arts Management, Society and Creative Entrepreneurship qualifies students for doctoral studies, which focus on thorough empirical and interdisciplinary research in current arts management and leadership topics.

 The international and interdisciplinary Arts Management degree programme was established in 1997 and continues to evolve, with the latest renewal due to take place in August 2021.

-In 1991, Osmo Palonen, the founder of the Arts Management master’s degree programme at the Sibelius Academy, started offering shorter courses on different topics for Finnish arts professionals.
+In 1991, Osmo Palonen, the founder of the Arts Management master’s programme at the Sibelius Academy, started offering shorter courses on different topics for Finnish arts professionals.
 The visionary thinking of Palonen, alongside the brave decisions of the academy’s management, have got us to where we are today – we will soon be celebrating the 25th anniversary of the Arts Management department.

 During this time, many people have put a lot of effort and energy into keeping the programme relevant and important, and we are very grateful to the former and current heads of department: Osmo Palonen, Tuomas Auvinen, Samu Forsblom, Timo Cantell, Patrick Furu, Tanja Johansson and Violeta Simjanovska.

-When it was founded, the ideology behind the Arts Management master’s degree programme was to produce arts management professionals who would bring artists, audience and society together in a meaningful way that enriches people’s lives.
+When it was founded, the ideology behind the Arts Management master’s programme was to produce arts management professionals who would bring artists, audience and society together in a meaningful way that enriches people’s lives.

 In the meantime, the world has changed tremendously; the programme has always tried to address these changes and adapt to the current needs of arts professionals.